-This post was last updated on January 6, 2022.
+This post was last updated on January 13, 2023.

-30 best websites
+32 best websites of 2023

-Going through our curated list, we’ll point out one winning feature for each website—this way, you can accumulate inspiration and learn how to design a website of your own.
+From business websites to personal blogs, these sites stand out for their creativity, masterful use of web design features and effective user experience.
+Going through our curated list, we’ll point out one winning Wix feature for each website—this way, you can accumulate inspiration and learn how to design a website of your own.

 01. Dopple Press: Best User Experience